tayloraswift/swift-mongodb/README.md

 ## license

-The `MongoDriver` module was originally a re-write of [*MongoKitten*](https://github.com/orlandos-nl/MongoKitten)’s `MongoClient` module.
-Although its fork-ancestor is not really recognizable in the module’s current form, *MongoKitten* was [MIT-licensed](https://github.com/orlandos-nl/MongoKitten/blob/master/7.0/LICENSE.md), so `MongoDriver` is MIT-licensed as well.
+The `MongoSessions` module was originally a re-write of [*MongoKitten*](https://github.com/orlandos-nl/MongoKitten)’s `MongoClient` module.
+Although its fork-ancestor is not really recognizable in the module’s current form, *MongoKitten* was [MIT-licensed](https://github.com/orlandos-nl/MongoKitten/blob/master/7.0/LICENSE.md), so `MongoSessions` is MIT-licensed as well.

 The rest of the project is available under the MPL 2.0 license.